 Higher education is not cheap, and a fashion degree can be expensive depending on which branch of fashion design you choose.
-One option is to look into cheap fashion design schools to save on tuition, but always check that the school is accredited by a nationally recognized body.
+One option is to look into cheap fashion design schools to save on tuition.
+But always check that the affordable fashion degree is accredited by a nationally recognized body.
 The fashion design branch is the more expensive of the two owing to the materials and tools you need for the various classes.
 The fashion merchandising degree is a cheaper alternative to the fashion design degree, and it’s possible to get a good education from cheap fashion design colleges.

 Another option is to look at public universities in your home state for in-state tuition rates.
 Many state universities have cheap fashion design courses and still manage to provide a quality education that leads to quality career opportunities.
 Another way to save money is to take elective classes at a community college and transfer the credits to a design school.
 Always make sure the credits are transferrable before going this route.